 Oat Milk breaks your fast.
 Since the food industry jumped on the vegan hype train, oat milk is currently enjoying great popularity.

 But have you ever thought about the fact that it might be unnatural to make a milk substitute from grains?
 Where does the fat content come from, which you need for creaminess?

 As I suspected, the fat in popular brands comes from industrially processed vegetable oils, such as canola oil.

-To produce oil artificially from a non-oily plant is not only unnatural but also harms your health significantly.
+To produce oil artificially from a non-oily plant is unnatural and harms your health significantly.

-Since chemical processing damages highly sensitive omega-6 fatty acids, they promote free radicals in your body.
+Since chemical processing damages susceptible omega-6 fatty acids, they promote free radicals in your body.

 Accordingly, your body should probably not use these broken fats as essential building blocks of your brain cells.
 Don’t you think so?